abraithwaite/jeff/README.md

 in handling these secrets, but any developer can tell you that accidentally logging environment variables is commonplace.
 I'd rather reduce the secrets required for my service to a minimum.

+### CSRF Protection

+This library also provides limited CSRF protection via the SameSite session cookie attribute.
+This attribute (implemented in modern browsers) limits a Cross Origin Request to a subset of safe HTTP methods.
+See the [OWASP Guide](https://www.owasp.org/index.php/SameSite) for more details.

 ## Limitations